Keylogger

 This includes passwords, personal messages, credit card numbers, and other sensitive information.

-Keyloggers are often used by cybercriminals to steal your information without you knowing.
+Keyloggers are often used by hackers to steal your information without you knowing.

 Why are keyloggers used?

-Keyloggers are used primarily for malicious purposes.
+Keyloggers are used to create a permanent record of everything you type.
+Having said that, they’re primarily for malicious purposes.
 Here are some of the common use cases:

 • Stealing Personal Information: Cybercriminals use keyloggers to capture sensitive information like passwords, credit card numbers, and personal identification numbers (PINs).